"A HARD DAY'S NIGHT"

 Origin Of The Album

-After reaching a tentative agreement with The Beatles' manager Brian Epstein, United Artists hired American producer Walter Shenson to work on the film and arranged a meeting in October of 1963 between Bud Ornstein, Shenson and Epstein.
-After Brian accepted the soundtrack deal, he was asked what he thought would be a fair percentage for The Beatles to receive from the movie.
-"I couldn't accept anything less than seven-and-a-half percent" was Brian's reply.
-Since Onstein and Shenson resolved before the meeting that they would offer up to twenty-five percent, they had a deal.
+After reaching a tentative agreement with The Beatles' manager Brian Epstein, United Artists hired American producer Walter Shenson to work on the film and arranged a meeting in October of 1963 between Bud Ornstein, Walter Shenson and Brian Epstein.
+After Brian Epstein accepted the soundtrack deal, he was asked what he thought would be a fair percentage for The Beatles to receive from the movie.
+"I couldn't accept anything less than seven-and-a-half percent" was Brian Epstein's reply.
+Since Bud Ornstein and Walter Shenson resolved before the meeting that they would offer up to twenty-five percent, they had a deal.

 Little by little, the movie deal was used as leverage for further deals, such as the Ed Sullivan Show, and for promotion of their albums.
 When Capitol finally exercised their "right of first refusal" to release the album "Meet The Beatles!" in January of 1964, its liner notes included verbiage about their upcoming United Artists motion picture.